- The Future of Real Estate Marketing: Part #1 – Being Everywhere At Once

 However, we no longer count on drive-bys.
 Our new home and commercial buyers usually start their searches in their pajamas and slippers, online, glued to a screen, large or small.

 That means every marketing campaign has to be supported by a robust online presence.
 You start with a solid website that is easy to navigate and packed with information.

-Double down on search engine optimizations with a campaign of paid search using the terms your prospects are most likely to use.
+Double down on search engine optimization with a campaign of paid search using the terms your prospects are most likely to use.
 Google can help with this.
 Generous of them, isn’t it?

 Be on Facebook.
 It’s a community that reaches your prospects, as well as your neighborhood brokers.
 A good Facebook presence can add to your exposure, as well as show off details of your product.

 Test Facebook ads.
 They can be great for rental, vacation rentals, resorts, and some single family homes.
 It’s low cost, easy to execute, so go ahead and test it.